Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 Key Wiring Configurations Explained

 Understanding different wiring configurations enables you to customise your solar setup for specific power requirements and applications.
 For basic installations, connecting a single panel involves straightforward wiring from panel to charge controller to battery, making it ideal for beginners or small power needs.
 When you need to connect solar panels to battery systems with higher capacity, connecting multiple panels becomes necessary.
 Series connections double the voltage while maintaining the same amperage (perfect for 24V systems).
 Parallel connections double the amperage while maintaining voltage (ideal for increasing current capacity in 12V systems).
-Caravan enthusiasts often prefer flexible panels paired with compact LiFePO4 batteries, creating lightweight yet powerful mobile power solutions that can handle the rigours of travel whilst providing reliable off-grid electricity for extended adventures across Australia's vast landscapes.
+Caravan enthusiasts often prefer flexible panels paired with compact Outbax LiFePO4 batteries, creating lightweight yet powerful mobile power solutions that can handle the rigours of travel whilst providing reliable off-grid electricity for extended adventures across Australia's vast landscapes.

 Sizing Your System for Optimal Performance